-EHRs enable physicians to exchange information with one another remotely and in real time, making sure every clinician dealing with an individual patient has a current and accurate file.
-Many EHR solutions can be configured to your health organization, in particular, adapting and growing with your facility.
+EHRs provide many advantages — they help provide better care to patients and automate a variety of tasks for the practice.
+They also enable physicians to exchange information with one another remotely and in real time, making sure every clinician dealing with a patient has a current, complete and accurate file.
+To add to that, they are highly customizable and can be configured according to the requirements of your medical practice.

-The Affordable Care Act (ACA) radically changed the healthcare landscape, with the rise of EHR software as a critical tool for the delivery and continuity of care being one of its more involved outcomes.
-Choosing an EHR solution can be difficult and time-consuming, so in order to find the best EHR software solution for your business, consider the following benefits:
+The Affordable Care Act (ACA) has radically changed the healthcare landscape.
+The rise of EHR software as a critical tool for the delivery and continuity of care was one of its outcomes.
+Let’s take a look at the advantages of EHR:

 Better Quality of Care

-Most EHRs will provide physicians with health analytics which help recognize patterns, predict diagnosis and recommend potential treatment options.
-This helps lead to more successful overall patient results the first time around, rather than simply relying on trial-and-error methods.
+On the care provider’s side, most EHRs provide physicians with health analytics that help recognize patterns, predict diagnosis and recommend potential treatment options.
+These analytics lead to more successful overall patient results the first time, rather than simply relying on trial-and-error methods.

 More Accurate Patient Information